-Leading New Zealand trucking and transportation company, the Stan Semenoff Group, implements next-generation business phones to connect the back-office team with distribution hubs and drivers on the road.
+Leading New Zealand trucking and transportation company, the Stan Semenoff Group, implements next-generation business phone system to connect the back-office team with distribution hubs and drivers on the road.

 50+ years and still young at heart